 I always felt vaguely guilty when I sat across from her desk, as if I were reporting to the principal of my elementary school.
 It didn’t help that Evelyn looked exactly like the Mother Superior in The Sound of Music.
 You know, the one who looks like John Wayne in a nun’s habit?
 Poor thing.

-I smiled as I sat down.
-“The board decided that we should hire three new reference librarians, and I’ll be in charge of the department?”
+I made myself smile as I sat.
+“The board decided we should hire three new reference librarians, and I’ll be in charge of the department?”

 She shook her head ruefully.
 “I’m afraid not.”

 Unease curled through my gut.
 This looked serious.
 “I’ll take the good news first, then.”

 She blinked at me, and I realized she was a bad-news-first person.
 She’d be the one to eat her pickled beets before anything else on her plate, holding her nose if she had to.
 I never understood that—what would happen if you accidentally filled up on pickled beets?
 Or got sick on them?
 Or had to leave before dessert?
 What if you didn’t have any room left for chocolate cheesecake parfait?

 “The good news, then,” she said, leaning back in her chair.
 “The board has authorized a special fund for a new project.”

 I smiled in anticipation, but Evelyn looked away.
 All righty, then.
 The good news wasn’t actually all that good.
 I braced myself mentally and asked, “What sort of project?”

 “You know we’ve been trying to increase walk-in traffic.
 We want to be more a part of the neighborhood.”